Pleurodontidae

 Pleurodontidae is a family of air-breathing land snails, terrestrial pulmonate gastropod mollusks in the superfamily Helicoidea.

-This family is classified within the order Stylommatophora within the superorder Eupulmonata (according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005).
+The family is classified within the order Stylommatophora, in the superorder Eupulmonata (according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005).
 This family has no subfamilies.

 The family Pleurodontidae includes some American taxa that used to be included within the Australasian family Camaenidae, a taxon whose monophyly was in doubt.

 Anatomy

 Pleurodontids are defined by a missing diverticulum.
-The stimulatory organ is equally missing.
+The stimulatory organ is likewise absent.